What’s The First Thing You Should Do When You Get Hacked?

 Notify All Relevant Parties

 You may be required to notify relevant parties, depending on the nature of the breach.
 If it’s a personal account, you should let any friends or connections you have know that there’s a possibility that your account has been hacked.
-If your company has been hacked, immediately call your information technology department or cybersecurity team.
+It can be your company as well, it that is the case immediately call your information technology department or cybersecurity team.
 If your company stores information about its customers, you may also be subject to legal requirements to notify any impacted customers.

 Perform a Check for Malware